-You must apply through the Ontario Universities’ Application Centre website and complete your application by January 16, 2019.
+You must apply through the Ontario Universities’ Application Centre website.
 The OUAC website provides you with videos showing you how to apply, FAQs and other resources.
 You will use the 105D application.

 You will create a user profile on the OUAC website to start the application process.